 In return, the Foundation requests a one page report on the Fellow's research experience; a copy of the final product (with the ability to post excerpts from the paper/project); and a photo and bio of the Fellow for web and newsletter announcements.
 The Fellow will also be asked to present a lecture at the Countway Library.

-The Foundation for the History of Women in Medicine, soon to be the Women in Medicine Legacy Foundation, was founded with the strong belief that understanding our history plays a powerful role in shaping our future.
+The Women in Medicine Legacy Foundation, formerly the Foundation for the History of Women in Medicine, was founded with the strong belief that understanding our history plays a powerful role in shaping our future.
 The resolute stand women took to establish their place in these fields propels our vision forward.
 We serve as stewards to the stories from the past, and take pride in sharing them with the women of today.
 Our mission is to preserve and promote the history of women in medicine and the medical sciences, and we look forward to connecting you to our collective legacy that will empower our future.

 The Archives for Women in Medicine is a program of the Countway Library’s Center for the History of Medicine at Harvard Medical School.
 The Archives for Women in Medicine actively acquires, processes, preserves, provides access to, and publicizes the papers of women physicians, researchers, and medical administrators.
 Learn more about collections open to research on our Archives for Women in Medicine Collections page.